Blast near Israel embassy in Delhi, no one injured | Law-Order

 ''It's a one-page letter written in English.
 It is suspected to be related to some organisation,'' a police source said.

+After the incident, security was further beefed up around the embassy and other Israeli establishments, according to officials.

-An almost three-hour-long search operation was conducted in the area.
-Every corner of the area was searched, the officer said.
+An almost three-hour-long search operation was conducted in the area around the embassy.
+Every corner of the area was searched, another police officer said.

+''Experts have examined the spot and lifted exhibits that may have evidentiary relevance.
+The same are being sent for forensic examination,'' Delhi Police said in a statement, adding that further investigation is underway.

 Another officer said no traces of burnt explosives were found at the spot.